Key takeaways:

 Shorter domain names usually have higher value for a simple reason: they’re easier to remember, type, and brand.

-This is especially true, as backed by data—people clearly prefer shorter domain names.
+This is especially true, as data shows people clearly prefer shorter domain names.
 According to Gaebler’s study, the average length of the top 25 most popular websites is just six characters.

 Domain age